czl9707/notes-n-writings/as/developer/notes/computer_network_basic.md

 Historically, computer network was highly coupled to physical device.
 Using a distributed manner to control routing usually create a black box topology, and sometime will create some network bottleneck, since it's impossible for a single router to have full picture of the entire topology.

-While more and more components and functionality of network are covered by [Linux](as/developer/notes/linux_network.md), the industry moves to Software defined networking, where pieces are decoupled with each other, with a centralized control plane to manage network in a more efficient way (in some situation)..
+While more and more components and functionality of network are covered by [Linux](as/developer/notes/linux_network.md), the industry moves to Software defined networking, where pieces are decoupled with each other, with a centralized control plane to manage network in a more efficient way (in some situation).

+While the industry move towards cloud computing, the [cloud](as/developer/notes/cloud_basic.md) is meant for Software Defined Infrastructure, and so as [cloud network](as/developer/notes/cloud_network_service.md).
+And in terms of [network infrastructure in cloud environment](as/developer/notes/cloud_network_infrastructure.md), it highly depends on this idea to avoid the black box behavior of traditional network devices, and decouple different pieces.

 ## Tools & Libs